zacharyyahn/AFOG/README.md

-## Attention-Based Adversarial Perturbations on Large Vision Transformers for Object Detection
+# Attention-Based Adversarial Perturbations on Large Vision Transformers for Object Detection

+This is the official implementation of the paper "Attention-Based Adversarial Perturbations on Large Vision Transformers for Object Detection (ICCV 2025)"

 ![](assets/examples.png)